PhyCosmos/PhyCosmos/docs/source/sphinx/staticmd.md

 ---

 ## 2. Jupyter Notebook
-- After exporting notebooks, do the similar steps as markdown.
+- After exporting notebooks, do the similar steps as Markdown.